 Up until recently, researchers have not really appreciated the cardiovascular health benefits of strength training.
 The emphasis has been on cardio exercise for overall health benefits.
 While there is no denying that cardio provides many health benefits, strength training is fast catching up and, in some respects, surpassing it.

-Strength training lowers blood pressure, reduces the resting heart rate, increases glucose tolerance and improves cholesterol profiles.
+Strength training lowers blood pressure, reduces resting heart rate, increases glucose tolerance, and improves cholesterol profiles.
 Even a small amount of strength training, under an hour a week, can reduce your risk of heart disease by 40 to 70%.

-As you are no doubt aware, all forms of exercise are good for your mental outlook.
-Exercise leads to the release of feel good hormones that promote feelings of well-being and positivity.
-However, strength training has been shown to be especially beneficial when it comes to providing brain benefits.
+As you are no doubt aware, any kind of movement makes you feel better.
+Exercise leads to the release of feel good hormones that promote a sense of well-being and positivity.
+Strength training can provide a higher and faster mental boost.

 The best way to get started is having at least a couple of sessions with a personal trainer.
-A certified trainer will be able to provide you with a properly structured workout program with the right reps, set and weekly training structure for you.
-She will also be able to train you in the correct exercise form as well as providing you with motivation to make a success of your new weight training program.
-CoPilot provides affordable 1-on-1 remote coaching, see more here.
+A certified trainer will provide you with a properly structured workout program with the right reps, sets, and weekly training structure for you.